Operator learning for models of tear film breakup: Operator learning learners

-The regularization term is used to suppress high-frequency oscillations, since the output $\hat{y}$ is meant to represent a time series from a dynamical system with smooth solutions.
+where $\theta$ denotes all trainable network parameters (weights and biases), and $\hat{y}(\theta)$ is the network prediction.
+The second term suppresses high-frequency oscillations, since $\hat{y}$ represents a time series from a dynamical system with smooth solutions.
 We chose $\alpha=1.6$ as the regularization parameter.